kyleranous/api_toolkit/docs/connector.md

     def get_google(self):
         return self.session.get('https://www.google.com')
 ```
-Alternatively if default retry settings that are differen't from the `APIConnector` base class defaults, a new dictionary with those defaults can be passed.
+Alternatively if default retry settings that are different from the `APIConnector` base class defaults are desired, a new dictionary with those defaults can be passed.

 ```python
 from api_toolkit.connector import APIConnector